nuccinc/distributed-computing/README.md

 ./quickstart.sh
 ```

-You should be squared away.
+This should take care of it.
+If the script errors out after installing Docker, run it again, and You should be squared away.

 ---